SoftUni-Internal/interactive-content/EN/06-Reflection-and-Annotations/03-Constructors-Fields-Methods.md

 The `newInstance()` method takes an optional amount of parameters.

-We must supply exact one parameter per argument in the constructor which we are invoking.
+We must supply exactly one parameter per argument in the constructor which we are invoking.

-Like in this case - It was a constructor taking `String`, so we supplied one `String`.
+Like in the code above - It was a constructor taking `String`, so we supplied one `String`.

 [/slide]